German Intercept Station Operations during World War II: Station operations 1933–1939

 In 1933, the OKH assumed general control of the intercept organisation and the Intercept Control Station (HLS), directed intercept coverage.
 A program of expansion and improvement was instituted, with the creation of three new fixed intercept stations at Striegau, Hersbruck and Chemnitz.
 All intercept stations were improved.
 By 1934, for instance, each had its own building outside city limits where it was free from electrical interference and each was equipped with the latest technical improvements.
 In 1935, the first mobile Signal Intelligence Companies were activated, and populated from Signals Corps recruits.
-Officers, NCO's and privates from the fixed intercept stations acted as instructors In selecting this new military personnel, no consideration was given to an individuals background; the only requirement was a certain degree of intelligence.
+Officers, NCO's and privates from the fixed intercept stations acted as instructors In selecting this new military personnel, no consideration was given to an individual's background; the only requirement was a certain degree of intelligence.
 Many difficulties resulted, which had repercussions through the entire German Signal Corps.
 This policy continued for an excessively long time, around two years, in order to bring the companies up to strength.
 The lack of technically trained personnel, especially amongst the officers remained one of the greatest deficiencies of the German Signals Intelligence units, right up until the end of the war.

 At that time, the Army was intercepting all Army, diplomatic and Air Force traffic.
 The Army traffic was sent for analysis to the Army cryptoanalytic and evaluation agency, the Intercept Control Station (HLS) at Berlin.
 Diplomatic traffic was passed either to the Codes and Ciphers Office of the Reichswehr before 1935 and later the same office at the Wehrmacht, or the Pers Z S. Technical Sergeant Karl Jering of the Signals Corps of the Air Force High Command, (Order of Battle OKL/LN Abt.
 350) noted during his tour of duty, that during this period, the Army intercepted and evaluated foreign Air Force traffic, but he observed time and time again that far less importance was given to the monitoring and evaluation of Air Force traffic, than it gave to ground force traffic.
 The Air Force was becoming increasingly dissatisfied with the Army intercept work and in 1935, began to organise its own Signals Intelligence Service.
 For three years however, between 1935 and 1938, the Air Force maintained close relations with the Army.
 Air Force employees underwent familiarization training at Army Fixed Intercept Stations and the Air Force radio intercept stations, (Wetterfunkenpfangstelle), (W-Stellen) were created according to the Army prototypes By 1939, the break between the Signals Intelligence Service of the Army High Command, and of the Air Force High Command was complete.

 At this time the Supreme Command of the Armed Forces, the Oberkommando der Wehrmacht (Abbr.
 OKW), also created its own intercept service for diplomatic traffic.
 The Army gave to the OKW two of its intercept stations, Lauf and Treuenbrietzen for the interception of this traffic.
 From this period on, the Army intercept service confined itself exclusively to the interception of foreign Army traffic.